alanng10/InfoTechAdoptWorth/Docue/a.md

 execute certain abstract and effect load execute certain abstract.

 Info tech adopt worth in Class Lang is 5 billion 632 million 406 thousand.

+Info tech adopt worth in Class Lang is 874 thousand if execute certain info is missing in abstract.